For questions on academic policies please use the list below. Click on the corresponding link under topics to be directed to more information.

 Students pursuing a second degree or major may contact the Dean's Office once they receive a bill for tuition surcharge to ask that their surcharge threshold be adjusted to allow for the second degree/major.
 The new threshold will be the total number of unique hours required for the double degree/major multiplied by 110%.

 Students who stop-out and then return to the University will have their credit reviewed for applicability.
 Any credit earned more than 10 years prior to the date of re-entry is considered to be expired and may not be used for meeting degree requirements unless it has been approved.
 The old credit must be reviewed for approval by the Office of General Education, the major department, and the minor department (if applicable).
 Any old course not approved for use towards a degree must be taken again for credit.
+See the Returning Student section on the College website for more information.

 Students inquiring about VA benefits and/or credit for military service should be referred to the Student Financial Aid Office.